-The schools lack appropriate and sufficient resources for learning and learn in unstructured classrooms with nowhere to display learning resources.
-It is in this context therefore that the researcher has come up with a proposal to analyze the impacts of learning resources and academic performance of learners in selected secondary schools in Kiseka sub-county Lwengo district.
+The schools lack appropriate and sufficient resources for learning English language.
+Pupils learn in unstructured classrooms or under a tree with nowhere to display learning resources.
+It is in this context therefore that the researcher has come up with a proposal to analyze the impacts of learning resources and English language ability of learners in selected primary schools in.